Skip to content

 Do your labia minora appear larger than they should?

-The intimate area has a significant impact on a woman's self-confidence.
-Changes such as enlarged labia minora can cause discomfort during physical activities, when wearing certain clothes, or during sex.
-If you feel your labia minora are larger than they should be, know that this is far more common than you might imagine -- and there is an effective treatment.
-Labiaplasty (labia reduction) is the plastic surgery procedure for reduction of the labia minora, with a quick recovery and virtually no pain.
 I am a Consultant Plastic Surgeon in Brazil, trained by the late Professor Ivo Pitanguy in Rio de Janeiro, and I am an intimate surgery specialist with over 20 years of experience and more than 8,000 surgeries performed.
 I travelled to the United States to learn the wedge technique personally from its creator, Dr. Gary Alter.
-Whether you are local or an international patient considering medical tourism in Brazil for cosmetic surgery abroad, I can recommend the best approach for your case, offering excellent results through a safe and straightforward procedure.
+This international training allows me to offer the most current approaches, with safe and individualised results.
+Whether you are a UK resident or an international patient considering medical tourism in Brazil for cosmetic surgery abroad, I can recommend the best approach for your case.

 Indication